skyvers/Aged-care/readme.md

 This is the End of create and collaboration of the application...!

 # 4. Low Code Extension

+[Dev Guide](https://skyvers.github.io/skyve-dev-guide/) - Will help you learn and understand about our development.
+It also covers most [Skyve Framework](https://skyve.org) elements and concepts.
+There are many real examples for you to refer to also.

 ## 4.1 Configure your local environment